International Talent Programme

 The Application Process for the ITP is currently on hold whilst we train our first cohort of successful candidates.

-Please revisit this page later in the Spring for an update on when recruitment will re-start.
+Please revisit this page this summer for an update on when recruitment will re-start.

 Successful candidates will follow an in-house training scheme alongside the Dutch ‘EVC’ process.
 This combination allows you to effectively back up your own qualifications with experience and training that will allow you to work in international childcare at Zein.
 By accessing the EVC procedure through this programme, you will also be eligible to be excused from the Dutch language element of the EVC process.